 The US Department of Transportation (USDOT) was established with the mission to ensure our nation has safe, modern, and efficient transport systems, from highways to railroads to public transit.
-This includes an agency called the Federal Motor Carrier Safety Administration (FMCSA) that regulates the commercial driving industry in an effort to reduce accident and injury.
+This includes an agency called the Federal Motor Carrier Safety Administration (FMCSA) that regulates the commercial driving industry in an effort to reduce accidents and injuries.
 An essential part of this work is monitoring the commercial vehicles on the road, as well as the companies and independent contractors that own and oversee them.
 When any company or individual wants to use certain commercial vehicles to transport passengers or cargo, including semis, they must first register for a USDOT number.

 Who Needs a USDOT Number?

 No matter how many trucks are owned by a company, they will all have the same USDOT number for trucks.
 This is because the number is used to track accident investigations, inspections, audits, and compliance with USDOT regulations.
 The USDOT number means a company or independent contractor can be evaluated easily and that information about compliance and operations is open to the public.
-To understand this better, you can learn more about what is a USDOT number.

 Every 24 months the carrier is required to file reports with the USDOT for their number to continue to be valid.
 A truck accident lawyer will not only confirm the number is still valid but will also look through the USDOT records to find any issues of noncompliance that may have contributed to an accident with a semi or other commercial vehicle.